Singapore Fire Safety Certificate Requirements For Building Owners

 Applying For A Fire Certificate Under The Fire Safety Act 1993 In Singapore

-To apply for a Fire Certificate, building owners and occupiers must submit plans and documents, undergo a fire safety inspection, and demonstrate compliance with the SCDF’s fire safety requirements.
+To apply for a Fire Certificate, building owners and occupiers of an existing public building must submit plans and documents, undergo a fire safety inspection, and demonstrate compliance with the SCDF’s fire safety requirements for the annual maintenance of fire systems.

 This process can seem daunting, but with the right guidance, building owners can navigate the application process with ease.